chasharpur/uk-compare/README.md

 ## What works
 At the moment I have a working implementation of Ukkonen's algorithm extended to two versions.
 There is a test rig with some sample files taken from the Charles Harpur archive.
-What remains to be done is to publish this to an AWS bucket as a live demo.
+The test rig is deliberately ugly because I don't want anyone copying the style.
+What it concentrates on is the functionality.
+The rendering of it should be the responsability of the eventual user.

 ## The future
 I hope to extend this to N versions.
 If we have N versions then the